(Last Updated On: October 28, 2022)

 cover image for finding a business mentor

-“Why is it that people are treating having a business mentor as just the latest flavor in business and professional development?”
+“Why is it that people continue to treat having a Business Mentor as just the latest flavor in business and professional development?”

 Poor me…one more time…I could not keep my big mouth shut, so I had to ask that question at a function I attended.